Polyurethane

-Polyurethane (/ˌpɒliˈjʊərəˌθeɪn, -jʊəˈrɛθeɪn/; often abbreviated PUR and PU) refers to a class of polymers composed of organic units joined by carbamate (urethane) links.
-In contrast to other common polymers such as polyethylene and polystyrene, polyurethane is produced from a wide range of starting materials.
+Polyurethane (/ˌpɒliˈjʊərəˌθeɪn, -jʊəˈrɛθeɪn/; often abbreviated PUR and PU) is a class of polymers composed of organic units joined by carbamate (urethane) links.
+In contrast to other common polymers such as polyethylene and polystyrene, polyurethane does not refer to a single type of polymer but a group of polymers.
+Unlike polyethylene and polystyrene, polyurethanes can be produced from a wide range of starting materials, resulting in various polymers within the same group.
 This chemical variety produces polyurethanes with different chemical structures leading to many different applications.
-These include rigid and flexible foams, varnishes and coatings, adhesives, electrical potting compounds, and fibers such as spandex and polyurethane laminate (PUL).
+These include rigid and flexible foams, and coatings, adhesives, electrical potting compounds, and fibers such as spandex and polyurethane laminate (PUL).
 Foams are the largest application accounting for 67% of all polyurethane produced in 2016.

-A polyurethane is typically produced by reacting an isocyanate with a polyol.
+A polyurethane is typically produced by reacting a polymeric isocyanate with a polyol.
 Since a polyurethane contains two types of monomers, which polymerize one after the other, they are classed as alternating copolymers.
 Both the isocyanates and polyols used to make a polyurethane contain two or more functional groups per molecule.

 Global production in 2019 was 25 million metric tonnes, accounting for about 6% of all polymers produced in that year.
-Polyurethane is a commodity plastic.